tungs/timesnap/README.md

 # timesnap-core

 **timesnap-core** is an npm package that does not automatically bundle puppeteer.
 It differs from `timesnap` by requiring a `config.launcher` function or a `config.browser` object to be passed, and does not have a command line interface.
-It's stored on a branch of `timesnap` and derived from its code.
+It's stored on the [`core`](https://github.com/tungs/timesnap/tree/core) branch of `timesnap` and derived from its code.
 All pull requests should be based on the main branch of `timesnap` instead of this branch, unless in the rare event that it's particular to this branch.

 To record screenshots and compile them into a video, see **[timecut](https://github.com/tungs/timecut)** and **[timecut-core](https://github.com/tungs/timecut/tree/core)**.